SeisoLLC/easy_infra/docs/Cloning/index.rst

 ``easy_infra`` allows you to clone git repositories at runtime, based on the configuration options specified below.

-Errors encountered during the cloning process are written within the directory that the repos are downloaded in (defaults to ``/iac``), and if any fatal errors are encountered, a log is written to which can then be centralized for analysis if `Logging <../Logging/index.html>`_ is properly configured.
+Cloning logs are written to ``/var/log/clone.log``, and if there are any errors they are written to ``/var/log/clone.err.log``.
+If fatal errors are encountered, they are centrally logged for analysis if `Logging <../Logging/index.html>`_ is properly configured.

 Configuration options